axeltib/Kthfs-Excercises/README.md

 ```

 Alternetavely, use pip3 instead of pip.

+Some overall cleanup could be made in these classes.
+For instance, when running the live plot, two windows open, where the ladder window is empty.

 When writing the one time plot class, I used matplotlib's [example](https://matplotlib.org/gallery/lines_bars_and_markers/simple_plot.html) on simple plots.